 Insight Minus Action Equals Frustration

 Doctors diagnose before they treat.
 Teachers assess learning needs before crafting lesson plans.
 Risk managers evaluate danger before implementing safety measures.
 Coaches scout defenses before designing offensive schemes.
 Action follows insight.
-Understanding what do is a much different task than doing it.
+Understanding what to do is a much different task than doing it.
 Unfortunately, many teams get stymied after the analysis.
 You can build a strategic plan with good intentions but you only frustrate the team if everyone is too busy to execute.

 “Just do it” sounds easy.
 It’s not.
 Following through with the actions driven by an assessment is the bulk of the work.
 Knowing what to do is often common sense and the analysis merely validates.
 It’s the next steps that count.
 Begin with commitment.
 Follow with triage.
 Track your progress.
 Recognize both accomplishment and obstacles.
 Recalibrate to adapt to new circumstances.